 What Is the Return on Equity Ratio?

 The return on equity allows business owners to see how effectively the money they invested in their firm is being used.
 It is essentially a measure of how business owners have fared with regard to their investment in the firm.
-Simply put, return on equity is usually seen as the bottom line measure of a firm's performance.
+Return on equity is usually seen as the bottom-line measure of a firm's performance.